Gordon Ryan: 2023

 In January 2023, Ryan announced that he had signed a seven-figure multi-fight contract with FloSports.

-The tetralogy bout between Ryan and Felipe Pena was originally scheduled on February 25, 2023, at Who's Number One.
+The fourth bout between Ryan and Felipe Pena was originally scheduled on February 25, 2023, at Who's Number One.
 Just two days before the event, Ryan withdrew as a result of stomach issues that he suffered during the week leading up to the match and he was replaced by Nick Rodriguez.
+Ryan did not compete in the first half of 2023 and revealed on May 22 that this was because he suffered a serious case of strep throat that was resistant to penicillin and had to undergo a tonsillectomy.